tud02049/project1/README.md

 - this help connect to the roombawifi.

--the code was copied from roombainit and past it to  matlabfunction.
+- the code was copied from roombainit and past it to  matlabfunction.